kbr/fritzconnection/docs/sources/introduction.rst

     FRITZ_TLS_PORT = 49443
     FRITZ_USERNAME = 'dslf-config'  # for Fritz!OS < 7.24

 The ip-adress is a fallback-address common to every fritzbox-router, regardless of the individual configuration.
-In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the option `-i` (for the command line) or the keyword-parameter `address` (module usage) is required to address the router, otherwise it is not defined which device will respond first.
+In case of more than a single router in the local network (i.e. multiple Fritz!Boxes building a Mesh or connected by LAN building multiple WLAN access-points) the option :command:`-i` (for the command line) or the keyword-parameter `address` (module usage) is required to address the router, otherwise it is not defined which device will respond first.

 Usernames and passwords